 Smart animals as they are, cats in the experiment first refused to drink milk laced with alcohol.
 Instead, they had to be injected to reach various phases of intoxication.
 I’d rather spare the details, but the article does have a point.
 Results showed that intoxication interfered with learned behaviors in reverse order of learning, that is, what was learned last was forgotten first and what was learned first was forgotten last.
 And cats did choose to drink alcohol-laced milk when faced with a choice of being hungry or suffering pain caused by a slight electric shock.
 Moreover, they got addicted and refused to drink regular milk, even though they often became apathetic after the effects of alcohol wore off.
 The happy ending of this nauseating experiment (pun intended) is that when the same cats were retrained not to be afraid, they wouldn’t touch the milk with alcohol, that is, they recovered from their addiction!

 The genre that established this is exemplified by “Alcohol, cats and people.”
 The 1951 edition called Of cats and people features a new approach in alcohol education: telling a science-based story with the help of cartoons in a modified comic book.
-Although geared toward young people, it is definitely a format that appeals to everyone.
-Jellinek’s pamphlet not only predates social media in showcasing content with cat pictures, but it also teaches about communicating our message: we can post that cute kitty as long as the image supports the text and a call to action.
+Geared toward young people, but definitely appeals to everyone.
+Jellinek’s pamphlet predates social media in showcasing content with cat pictures and teaches about communicating our message too: we can post that cute kitty as long as the image supports the text and calls to action.

 - Jellinek, E. M. (1948).
 Dr. Masserman’s cats.
 Allied Youth, 17(6), 3,7.